 Power BI stands out with its intuitive interface, similar to Excel.
 Both beginners and experts can easily create reports with drag-and-drop features.
 Integration with Microsoft 365, Teams, and SharePoint makes collaboration easy.
 The free Power BI Desktop enables quick learning with guides and instructional videos.
 Its interface adapts to all devices.

 Tableau also uses a drag-and-drop model.
 Its VizQL technology turns actions into complex queries.
 The interface is suitable for beginners and experts alike.
 Professionals appreciate its advanced capabilities.
-Over one million users connect through its active community.
-The learning curve is steeper but leads to expanded analytical power.
+The Tableau Community brings together over one million passionate and engaged members worldwide (source: official Tableau website).

 Feature | Power BI | Tableau |